ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/architecture-view/architecture-diagram.md

 <img src="https://wso2.com/ballerina/vscode/docs/img/visual-programming/architecture-view/architecture-diagram/service-level-one.png" class="cInlineImage-full"/>

 !!!
 Info
-    The link between the `Checkout` service and the `Email` service indicates that a component of the `Checkout` service invokes the `Email` service.
+    The link between the `Checkout` service and the `Email` service indicates that a resource of the `Checkout` service invokes the `Email` service.
 In addition to this, the `Email` service also invokes an `external` service via a connector.

 ### Service Diagram Level 2